 As an Electrical and Computer Engineering PhD student, your research opportunities include access to state-of-the-art equipment and modern facilities to experiment, model, build, and innovate.
 Our department boasts over a dozen specialty labs with an annual funding level of nearly $5 million.

 You may also tap into such resources as our fabrication lab, ECE shop, and dedicated computer clusters.
 Our more than 60 science and engineering computer applications range from development and modeling programs to digital signal processing and data visualization tools.

-PhD students will find a range of research possibilities at WPI.
+ECE PhD students will find a range of research possibilities at WPI.
 Faculty members are involved in research that encompasses a range of fields.

 Faculty who have particular expertise in Healthcare/Quality of Life research investigate areas including MRI/medical/electromagnetic imaging methods, biomedical signal processing/modeling/instrumentation, on-body antenna prototyping wearable sensors, and body area networking.